CloudLabs-MCW/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![The Application Insights instance is highlighted in the resource group.](images/image25.png "Application Insights")

-2. In Application Insights, select **Live Metrics Stream** under Investigate in the left-hand navigation menu.
+2. In Application Insights, select **Live Metrics** under Investigate in the left-hand navigation menu.

     ![In the TollBoothMonitor blade, in the pane under Investigate, Live Metrics Stream is selected. ](images/image26.png 'TollBoothMonitor blade')